Earsuit/historical-map/README.md

 # Historical map

+## Install Conan

+The [Conan 2](https://conan.io/) is used to setup the dependencies.

+`pip install conan`

 ## Compile on Linux

-According to [Compiler support for C++20](https://en.cppreference.com/w/cpp/compiler_support/20), GCC > 10 is required to use Parenthesized initialization of aggregates .
+According to [Compiler support for C++20](https://en.cppreference.com/w/cpp/compiler_support/20), GCC > 10 is required to use Parenthesized initialization of aggregates.

 ### Setup envirnment

-`sudo apt-get install libgl1-mesa-dev libglew-dev libglfw3-dev libcurl4-openssl-dev libgtk-3-dev -y`
+Config the profile if you don't have:

+`conan profile detect --force`

+and set the C++ standard to 20 by modifying `settings.compiler.cppstd=gnu20`.

 ### Compile

-1. `mkdir build && cd build`
-2. `cmake ..` or `cmake -DGTEST_ENABLE=ON ..` if you want to enable test
+1. `conan install . --build=missing -s build_type=Release -c tools.system.package_manager:mode=install -c tools.system.package_manager:sudo=True`
+2. `cmake --preset conan-release`
-3. `make -j`
+3. `cd build/Release`
+4. `cmake --build . -j`
+5. Compile translation: `cmake --build . -j --target translation`
-4. `ctest` if you want to run test
+6. `ctest` if you want to run test

 ## Compile on MacOS